Why De Smet Jesuit

 • Our students graduate prepared for college.
 They know how to study; how to do homework; how to manage their time; how to collaborate with classmates; and when to turn to teachers or other resources for help.
 Moreover, they have the grades, skills and resume that will help them get into the college of their choice, and get into the academic major of their choice.

 • Our students receive a balanced high school experience.
 Homework is part of the learning process, but too much homework is a disservice to our students and their families.
 Too much of a good thing applies to co-curriculars, too, such as athletics.
-De Smet Jesuit’s balanced approach to academics, religious formation, community service, athletics and clubs help us form well-rounded graduates.
+De Smet Jesuit’s balanced approach to academics, religious formation, community service, athletics and clubs helps us form well-rounded graduates.

 • Our students are educated in a positive, focused atmosphere, free of the distractions found in many of today’s high schools.
 Their classmates share their values in academics, faith, recreation and family, and they understand that college is the next step.
 Our students' education is taken seriously.

 • Our students receive individualized attention and encouragement.
 One guiding characteristic sums up our approach at De Smet Jesuit, which enables the school to provide an outstanding education and four-year experience for young men: Cura personalis.
 It’s a Latin term that means “care for the whole person.”
 Not every student comes from the same background, or shares the same interests.
 Not every student learns at the same pace, or through the same teaching method.
-If, for example, he enters our school with lackluster math grades, he will have the opportunity and guidance to work his way to math Honors courses.
+If, for example, he enters our school with lackluster math grades, he will have the opportunity and guidance to work his way to honors math courses.
 Our students are not a statistic in a school district’s files.

 • Our students receive a Jesuit education.
 “I didn’t understand the benefits of a Jesuit education for my son until after he settled in at De Smet,” said one parent.
 “They get it,” she added.
 Jesuits believe that prayer is complemented by actions of love.
 They are pragmatists and problem solvers.
 They’ve been called “God’s Marines.”
 A Jesuit-educated student develops a perspective well suited for today’s evolving challenges and opportunities.